Skip to Content

 Pricing

 OBS Studio is free to use.
 Streamlabs has a premium toolkit called Ultra.
-It’s available for $19 monthly or $149 if paid yearly.
+It’s available for $19 monthly or $149 yearly.

 The subscription gives access to the following features: